MB BS, FRCS Ed

 Member of the British Medical Association

-I am a Regional Surgical Adviser (RSA) for the Royal College of Surgeons of Edinburgh
+I am a member of Council of the Royal College of Surgeons of Edinburgh

-I am a member of the Operational Examination Committee of the Royal College of Surgeons of Edinburgh
+I hold the post of Convener of Examinations at the Royal College of Surgeons of Edinburgh